Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/07-CoreData-Relationships/Readme.md

 - Use the model editor to create relationships between properties.
 - Identify different types of relationships.

-## The Core Data Stack (15 min)
+## The Core Data Stack (10 min)

 Let's remember the components that make up the Core Data stack:
 - **NSManagedObjectModel**
 Represents each object type in the data model, along with its properties and relationships.

 - **NSPersistentStore**
-Reads and write data to the storage we want.
+Reads and writes data to the storage we want.
 Core Data gives us four types of NSPersistentStore: three atomic and one non-atomic.

   *Atomic*: needs to be deserialized and loaded into memory before performing any read or write operation.<br>
   *Non-atomic*: can load itself onto memory as needed.